openkylin/systemd/docs/RANDOM_SEEDS.md

 2. On virtualized systems, the early `virtio-rng` hookup should ensure entropy is available early on — as long as the VM environment provides virtualized RNG devices, which they really should all do in 2019.
 Complain to your hosting provider if they don't.
+For VMs used in testing environments, `systemd.random_seed=` may be used as an alternative to a virtualized RNG.

-3. On Intel/AMD systems systemd's own reliance on the kernel entropy pool is minimal (as RDRAND is used on those for UUID generation).
-This only works if the CPU has RDRAND of course, which most physical CPUs do (but I hear many virtualized CPUs do not.
-Pity.)
+3. In general, systemd's own reliance on the kernel entropy pool is minimal (due to the use of `GRND_INSECURE`).

 4. In all other cases, `systemd-random-seed.service` will help a bit, but — as mentioned — is too late to help with early boot.